Additional

 Current UI State

-4. observe the resulting backing task or team run in the normal task UI and Mission Control
+6. observe the resulting backing task in the normal main task UI and Mission Control

-This is the current practical test path from the desktop app.
+The Control Plane remains available for API-level creation and smoke testing, but it is no longer the only practical test path from the desktop app.

 Manual App Test Flow